cloudinsar/s1-workflows/docs/openeo_docs.md

 - The Python notebooks from Eurac where converted to plain Python scripts that output a STAC collection.
 - Those scripts are embedded in a docker image.
 - Those docker images are referred to in `.cwl` files
-- The insar_coherence and insar_preprocessing openEO processes will call those files on Calrissian, and the output STAC catalog will be written into an S3 bucket.
+- The sar_coherence and sar_slc_preprocessing openEO processes will call those files on Calrissian, and the output STAC catalog will be written into an S3 bucket.

 The following image showcases the architecture of the OpenEO InSAR process: